 With plenty of cool places to stay and dozens of fun, educational, and delicious activities, you’ll be booking your next trip in no time.
 Keep reading to find out the 46 things in Portland, Maine you just can’t miss.

 Riding on the Mailboat is one of my favorite summer things to do in Portland!
-You simply can’t beat being out on the ocean during a hot summer day.
+You simply can’t beat being out on the ocean on a hot summer day.

 The mailboat is exactly what it sounds like – a boat that delivers mail to the islands around Casco Bay.
 In addition to the mail, they also allow passengers to ride!